 (I) battered non-citizens who meet the conditions set forth in Section 431(c) of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) as added by Section 501 of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, P.L.
 104-208 (IIRIRA), and amended by Section 5571 of the Balanced Budget Act of 1997, P.L.
 105-33 (BBA), and Section 1508 of the Violence Against Women Act of 200, P.L.
 106-386; Section 431(c) of PRWORA, as amended, is codified at 8 USC 1641(c).
+HSD covers battered non-citizens with state general funds until the five year bar is met.

-(2) Qualified non-citizen: A "qualified non-citizen", for purposes of this regulation, is a non-citizen, who at the time the non-citizen applies for, receives, or attempts to receive a federal public benefit, is:
+(2) Qualified non-citizen: A "qualified non-citizen", for purposes of this regulation, is a noncitizen, who at the time the non-citizen applies for, receives, or attempts to receive a federal public benefit, is:

-(a) a non-citizen who is lawfully admitted for permanent residence under the

-Immigration and Nationality Act;
+(a) a non-citizen who is lawfully admitted for permanent residence under the Immigration and Nationality Act;